Bilalh/Tagger/Readme.md

 Prerequisites
 -------------
-* Only tested on the latest Mac OSX 10.8 release, should work on 10.7 and might work on 10.6.
+* Only tested on the latest Mac OSX 10.8 release, should work on 10.7.
 Untested on 10.9
 * 64 bit only

 Install From Source
 -------------------
 ### Prerequisites
-* Only tested on the latest Mac OSX 10.8 release, should work on 10.7 and might work on 10.6.
+* Only tested on the latest Mac OSX 10.8 release, should work on 10.7.
 Untested on 10.9
 * 64 bit only

 ### Introductions